MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-spatial-sound.md

 ![Spatialization plugin for HoloLens platform](images/unreal-spatial-audio-img-02.png)

-If you're going to be previewing your application on a desktop PC, you'll need to repeat the above steps for the **Windows** platform:
+If you're going to be previewing your application in the Unreal editor on a desktop PC, you'll need to repeat the above steps for the **Windows** platform:

 ![Spatializaing plugin for Windows platform](images/unreal-spatial-audio-img-05.png)